Saurabhbagh/SaurabhBagh/README.md

 ### Hi there 👋

-🔭 I'm currently working on App.howtoabroad, building the first amazing Germany University tracker - one of a kind!

-🌱 I'm currently learning :Advanced Machine learning algorithms and trying them outi there 👋

-🔭 I’m currently working on a Braille project and motion tracking
+🔭 I'm currently working on Stacky HUB LLP builting jobstacky.com , unistacky.com and will starting working on rankstacky.com.

-🌱 I’m currently learning :Advanced Machine learning algorithms and trying them out

 👯 I’m looking to collaborate on awesome Unity or Python Projects